More about: Day Trips to Machu Picchu from Cusco

 Are the entrance tickets to visit Machu Picchu in Cusco included in any tourist pass of the city?

-No. Unfortunately, tickets to visit Machu Picchu are not included in the city's tourist pass administered by the Committee of Integrated Cultural Tourist Services of Cusco.
+No. Unfortunately, the entrance tickets to visit Machu Picchu are not included in the city's tourist pass administered by the Committee of Integrated Cultural Tourist Services of Cusco.

 However, the Cusco Tourist Ticket (BTC) offers entrance to other archaeological sites of interest, which you can incorporate into your itinerary.
 Such is the case of the Sacsayhuaman Archaeological Park in Cusco, or the Pikillacta Archaeological Park, among others.